 Freda Fiala is a Post-Doctoral researcher in the ERC project OLFAC (Olfactormativity: Exploring The Intervening Performativity Of Smell) and joined the department in this role in 2024.

 Freda's academic journey bridges Theater, Film, and Media and East Asian Studies (Sinology), developed through study periods in Vienna, Berlin, Hong Kong, and Taipei.
-Her P.h.D., funded by a DOC grant from the Austrian Academy of Sciences (2020–2023), explored contemporary performance in Taiwan through its networks and cultural-political implications.
-Titled „Curating Communities, Staging Liveness: Contemporary Performance in Taiwan’s Quest for Identity“, it is set to be published in 2025 as the first English monograph on contemporary performance and its role in informal cultural diplomacy in the Taiwanese context.
+Her P.h.D., funded by a DOC grant from the Austrian Academy of Sciences, explored contemporary performance in Taiwan through its institutional networks, curatorial strategies, and cultural-political implications.
+The study is forthcoming in 2026 as an English-language monograph and offers a sustained analysis of performance as a site of cultural negotiation and informal cultural diplomacy.

 Freda has been a guest lecturer at the Academy of Fine Arts and the University of Vienna and a theory mentor at the P.A.R.T.S.
 School for Contemporary Dance in Brussels.
-Her curatorial work includes developing performance formats for museum spaces, such as „The Non-fungible Body“? and „HYBRID BODIES“ at OK Linz, as well as co-curating symposia („Performance Besides Itself.
-Infra- and Parastructures of a Contemporary Liveness“ with Kunstraum Niederoesterreich, „Curatorial Tipping Points“ with the Austrian Association of Curators, Salzburger Kunstverein and Museum der Moderne Salzburg).
+She has co-curated several symposia, among them ”Performance Besides Itself.
+Infra- and Parastructures of a Contemporary Liveness” (with Kunstraum Niederoesterreich) and ”Ambivalent Orders” as well as ”Curatorial Tipping Points” (with the Austrian Association of Curators).
+In 2025, Freda was awarded the Young Scholars Award of the European Association of Taiwan Studies (EATS) and the inaugural Doc School Award of the University of Vienna (Faculty of Philological and Cultural Studies).

 2024-2029 OLFAC Olfactormativity - Exploring the Intervening Performativity of Smell (ERC Consolidator Project)